Pprime1/csasm/README.md

 ejs gets current user location and sends to js (websocket message)

+js gets that location and creates/access the database tables, using the code in the postgrator folder

-js gets that location and updates 'players table' and then calculates distance from 'geocaches table' location
+js then updates 'players table' with the received location, and then calculates distance from a single 'geocaches table' location (this needs to change to asm table and multiple waypoint locaitons within each asm-game)

-js returns distance and description of the 'geocaches table' locaiton
+js returns distance and description of the 'geocaches table' location

 ejs receives the returned data and displays it and then re-polls 60 seconds later (?not tested)